MAGame2025/VillainMan/Market_Research.md

 Saints Row 4 (Volition, 2013):

 The Saints Row series wasn't initially designed to be a power fantasy; the first game was more or less a GTA clone with a few quirks to make it stand out.
 However, it struggled to compete with Rockstar's juggernaut franchise, so Volition decided to take Saints Row in a different, and more absurd, direction for its second, third, and fourth entries.
-While each game was solid in its own right, Saints Row 4 is the series at its most satirical, and as a result, it gives players an avatar with the most ridiculous abilities at their disposal.
+While each game was solid in its own rightt, Saints Row 4 is the series at its most satirical, and as a result, it gives players an avatar with the most ridiculous abilities at their disposal.
 From leaping over buildings to super-speed to elemental abilities and telekinesis, the "story" is really just an excuse to unleash one of the most absurdly powerful protagonists in video game history.
 Add to that the array of absurdist weapons, such as the Dubstep gun, and Saints Row 4 proves that a power fantasy doesn't need logic to be fun; in fact, throwing logic out the window may be the most fun decision of all.
 Despite mixed critical reception at launch, Saints Row IV sold over [one million copies](https://www.vgchartz.com/game/226310/saints-row/) during its first week of release in August 2013, marking a significant commercial success for the franchise.
  While the game's initial launch sales reached this milestone, its lifetime sales figures have not been officially disclosed by the publisher.